What is Homesickness?

 • Try writing a journal about your college life; include these feelings to get them out in the open.

 • Talk about it.
-Talk to your new friends, roommates, or RA they too may be feeling the same way.
-Or go to the NEC counseling center and get some support if it becomes too overwhelming.
+Talk to your new friends, roommates, or RA.
+They too may be feeling the same way.
+Or go to the WKU Counseling & Testing Center and get some support if it becomes too overwhelming.

 Things to remember: